zama-ai/concrete-ml/docs/developer-guide/quantization_internal.md

 The [`QuantizedArray`](./api/concrete.ml.quantization.quantizers.md#class-quantizedarray) class takes several arguments that determine how float values are quantized:

-- `n_bits` define the precision of the quantization
+- `n_bits` defines the precision used in quantization
 - `values` are floating point values that will be converted to integers
 - `is_signed` determines if the quantized integer values should allow negative values
 - `is_symmetric` determines if the range of floating point values to be quantized should be taken as symmetric around zero